distributedio/configo/README.md

+# Configo
-# Configo is a go library to parse toml configuration using struct tags
+Configo is a go library to parse toml configuration using struct tags

 ## Toml
 [shafreeck/toml](https://github.com/shafreeck/toml) is a modification version of [naoina/toml](https://github.com/naoina/toml), adding the abililty to parse complex struct tags.

 ## Validate
-configo use [govalidate](https://github.com/asaskevich/govalidator) to validate conf values
+configo use [govalidator](https://github.com/asaskevich/govalidator) to validate conf values

 ## Features
 * Configure parser behaviour using struct tags
 * Set default value or required
-* Validate value using govalidate(Validators with parameters will be supported soon)
+* Validate value using govalidator(Validators with parameters will be supported soon)
 * Generate toml template basing on go struct and tags
+* Build generating tools using configo-build

 ## Example